IBM-Blockchain-Archive/marbles/README.md

 - [x] Deployable on bluemix

 ## Demo Phase 2 Goals
-- [ ] New block events trigger a marble page update
-- [ ] Can transfer/delete multiple marbles at once
+- [x] Server pushes block/marble updates to client when a new block event has occured for local user
-- [ ] User's can advertise to trade their marbles (ie willing to trade large red for large blue/yellow/green)
+- [ ] User's can advertise to trade/exchange their marbles (ie willing to trade large red for large blue/yellow/green)
 - [x] User identity (fake login as bob or leroy)
 - [x] Ability to see past blocks details and some sort of animation on new blocks

 ## Demo Phase 3 Goals
+- [ ] Server pushes block/marble updates to client when any new block event has occured
 - [ ] User autentication (crypto signing of transactions)
 - [ ] User registration
 - [ ] Transacation privacy